stackup-wallet/web3-ansible-playbooks/README.md

 ### Setup execution client

-This command will install and run Geth on the remote node:
+This command will install and run Geth on all managed nodes in the `ethereum` group:

 ```bash
 make start-ethereum-execution-testnet